kyaaqba/magma/AZURE_DEPLOYMENT.md

 ---

-### 2. Packaging, And Storing Certificates In Key Vault
+## 2. Packaging and Storing Certificates In Key Vault

 From a bash shell, set the current directory to a local location of the certificates by replacing the SECRET_VALUE below with the password for the certificate and running the command.